Time-slicing approximation of Feynman path integrals on compact manifolds: Introduction

 Next, the topology of the convergence to fundamental solutions to Schr\"odinger equations is stronger than the previous results.
 For example, Miyanishi \cite{Miyanishi15} proved the convergence of the time-slicing approximation to the fundamental solution to Schr\"odinger equations for free particles ($V=0$) on compact rank 1 locally symmetric spaces.
 More precisely, he proved that

-where $P(E)$ is the spectral projector of the self-adjoint operator $\tilde H$ defined by the spectral decomposition
+where $P(\lambda)$ is the spectral projector of the self-adjoint operator $\tilde H=\tilde H_1$ defined by the spectral decomposition

 Ichinose \cite{Ichinose20} proved the convergence to fundamental solutions to Schr\"odinger equations corresponding to the Hamiltonian with polynomially increasing (and time-dependent) scalar and vector potentials on Euclidean spaces in the $L^2$ strong operator topology.

-In this paper, the convergence in the strong operator topology on $L^2$ spaces is an immediately consequence from the Theorem \ref{theo_main} and the stability of the short-time approximate solution $E(t)$, which is stated later.
-We cannot expect stronger convergence under our setting, for instance the operator norm topology on $L^2$ spaces, due to the cutoff function in the definition of the short-time approximate solution $E(t)$.
+We cannot expect stronger convergence under our setting, for instance the operator norm topology on $L^2$ spaces, due to the cutoff function in the definition of the short-time approximate solution $E_\hbar (t)$.
+Miyanishi \cite{Miyanishi14} remarks the non-uniformness of the convergence to a fundamental solution of the free Schr\"odinger equation on the sphere.
+The strong convergence of (imaginary-time) Feynman path integrals is also treated in \cite{Ichinose12}.

 Concerning the scalar curvature term $R/12$, we remark that Schulman \cite{Schulman81} mentions it in the physics point of views.
 A mathematical treatment of the curvature term is also discussed in \cite{Woodhouse92} in the context of geometric quantization.